microsoft/Quantum/samples/getting-started/qrng/README.md

 ### C# in Visual Studio 2019 ###

-Open the `getting-started.sln` solution in Visual Studio, then right-click on **Qrng** and select "Set As StartUp Project."
+Open the folder containing this sample in Visual Studio ("Open a local folder" from the Getting Started screen or "File → Open → Folder..." from the menu bar) and set `Qrng.csproj` as the startup project.
 Press Start in Visual Studio to run the sample.

 ## Manifest ##